microsoft/hlsl-specs/proposals/0011-inline-spirv.md

 1.  add a new type,
 1.  add a new decoration,
 1.  add a new storage class, or
-1.  add a new builtin input.
+1.  add a new builtin.

-Most extension also define [capabilities](https://registry.khronos.org/SPIR-V/specs/unified1/SPIRV.html#Capability) that are used to enable the new features, but the capabilities do nothing on their own.
+Most extensions also define [capabilities](https://registry.khronos.org/SPIR-V/specs/unified1/SPIRV.html#Capability) that are used to enable the new features, but the capabilities usually do nothing on their own.

 The proposed solution will add syntax to define each of these features aliased to a meaningful name, so that they can be defined in a header file.
 Then users